IncredibleProgress/sweetheart.py/README.md

 ## Epilog: your new incredible life starts now !

 Even at this early step, sweetheart allows to make a lot by yourself.
-Enjoy discovering and learning how coding can help and support you today, using best raw materials widely used by GAFAM and others!
+Enjoy discovering and learning how coding can help and support you, using best raw materials widely used by GAFAM and others!